imperva/dsfkit/README.md

 ## Prerequisites

-Before using DSFKit to deploy DSF, it is necessary to satisfy a set of prerequisites.
+Before using eDSF Kit to deploy DSF, it is necessary to satisfy a set of prerequisites.

 1. Create an AWS User with secret and access keys which comply with the required IAM permissions (see [IAM Role section](#iam-users-and-roles)).
 2. The deployment requires access to the DSF installation software.
 [Click here to request access](https://docs.google.com/document/d/1Ci7sghwflPsfiEb7CH79z1bNI74x_lsChE5w_cG4rMs).